Skip to main content

 • Improved logging messages, specifically around matching decisions.

 • There are now lists of files/folders integrated into cross-seed that are blocked during prefiltering at startup.
-These include folders present in full-disc Bluray/DVD releases, music files, RAR archives, and season folders in Sonarr libraries.
+These include folders present inside full-disc Bluray/DVD releases (BDMV/CERTIFICATE), individual music files, RAR archives, season (e.g. "Season 01") and main series/movie folders in Sonarr and Radarr libraries.
 Excluding these from the cross-seed index (for data-based searches) will result in fewer "bad" searches that would otherwise yield no viable results.

 • New recommended defaults in config.template.js.
 These settings are what we consider to be the best starting options when setting up cross-seed.